§ 3801 Objectives.

 § 3804 Qualifications of board members.

 (a) A board member must be a citizen of Delaware who has demonstrated an interest in children and their welfare through community service or professional experience or who possesses a background in law, sociology, psychology, psychiatry, education, theology, social work, medicine or related fields.

 (b) A person employed by a placement agency, contract agency or the Family Court of this State may not be appointed to the Board.

-(c) Discrimination is prohibited in the board member appointment procedure on the basis of gender, marital status, disability, religion, creed, sex. age, race, color, national origin or ethnicity.
+(c) Discrimination is prohibited in the board member appointment procedure on the basis of gender, marital status, socioeconomic status, disability, religion, creed, sex. age, race, color, national origin or ethnicity.

 (d) All persons who apply for board membership shall consent to a criminal background review, both Delaware and National, and a Child Protection Registry Review.

 § 3805 Powers and duties of the Board.

 The Board has the power and duty to: